Donders-Institute/bidscoin/README.md

  `/raw/sub-[identifier]/ses-[identifier]/[seriesfolder]/[dicomfile]`
  structure.
 This data organization is how users receive their data from the (Siemens) scanners at the [DCCN](https://www.ru.nl/donders/) (NB: the `ses-[identifier]` sub-folder is optional and can be left out).

-    If your data is not already organized in this way, you can use the `dicomsort.py` command-line utility to move your unordered dicom-files into a `seriesfolder` organization with the series folders being named [SeriesNumber]-[SeriesDescription].
+    If your data is not already organized in this way, you can use the `dicomsort.py` command-line utility to move your unordered dicom-files into a `seriesfolder` organization with the dicom series-folders being named [SeriesNumber]-[SeriesDescription].
+Series folders contain a single data type and are typically acquired in a single run.

     Another command-line utility that can be helpful in organizing your raw data is `rawmapper.py`.
 This utility can show you the overview (map) of all the values of dicom-fields of interest in your data-set and, optionally, use these fields to rename your raw data sub-folders (this can be handy e.g. if you manually entered subject-identifiers as [Additional info] at the scanner console and you want to use these to rename your subject folders).